What does that mean for advertisers?

 Here’s a Facebook ad strategy to test out with lead ads:

-First, create a Facebook Custom Audience of the past 30 days blog readers and website visitors that haven’t converted on any offer yet.
-Then, set up a lead ads campaign to collect their emails and move them into your marketing funnel.
+Set up a lead ads campaign to collect their emails and move them into your marketing funnel.

 That’s exactly what AdEspresso did with their eBook campaign on Facebook.
 Here’s what their ad looked like:

-Here’s a sneak peek to their campaign results — the average cost for a prospect’s email address was around $2.
+The average cost for a prospect’s email address was around $2.

 “When re-targeting website visitors, Lead Ads are more likely to win on mobile, while Landing Pages are more likely to win on Desktop.”